ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

             AuthenticationMethods none
     ~~~

-4. Save the the change and restart the `sshd` service.
+4. Save the the change and restart the `sshd` service:

     ~~~sh
     $ sudo systemctl restart sshd.service